Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Parametric Estimation of Model Parameters

 The $\lambda_{0q}$s could be parametrically-specified, hence will have finite-dimensional parameters, so $\Theta$ will also then be finite-dimensional.
 Except for the special case mentioned above, our main focus will be the case where the $\lambda_{0q}$s are nonparametric.
-The distributions, $G_i$s, of the end of monitoring periods, $\tau_i$s, also have model parameters, but they are not of main interest.
-To visualize the type of sample data set that accrues, Figure \ref{sample data picture} provides a picture of a simulated sample data with $n = 50$ units.
+The distributions, $G_i$s, of the end of monitoring periods, $\tau_i$s, also have model parameters, but they are nuisance parameters and not of main interest.
+To visualize the type of sample data set that accrues, Figure \ref{sample data picture} provides a picture of a sample of 30 units from a simulated sample data with $n = 100$ units.